elastic/elasticsearch/distribution/docker/README.md

      deployment times.
 Furthermore this image has
      * `filebeat` and `metricbeat` included
      * `wget` included
+     * The `ENTRYPOINT` is just `/sbin/tini`, and the `CMD` is `/app/elasticsearch.sh`.
+In normal use this file would be bind-mounted in, but the image ships a stub version of this file so that the image can still be tested.
    * Iron Bank - this is the US Department of Defence's repository of digitally signed, binary container images including both Free and Open-Source software (FOSS) and Commercial off-the-shelf (COTS).
 In practice, this is